SINTEF-9012/PruneCluster/README.md

 #### Categories

-When you set categories to your markers, a small object representing the number of markers for each category is attached with the clusters.
+You can specify a category for the markers.
+Then a small object representing the number of markers for each category is attached to the clusters.
 This way, you can create cluster icons adapted to their content.

+The category can be a number or a string, but in order to minimize the performance cost, it's recommanded to use numbers between 0 and 7.

 #### Dynamic cluster size